learn-co-curriculum/pfwtfp-seeking-help-like-a-responsible-programmer/README.md

-- **State your theory for what should have happened.** This closely aligns with the previous step, "state your expectation," but remember that not only do you need to know _what_ result you want, you need to understand _why_ that result should happen.
+- **State your theory for what should have happened.** This closely aligns with the previous step, "state your expectation," but remember that not only do you need to know _what_ result you want, you need to understand _why_ you think that result should appear.
 That's how you can better spot errors and make corrections.

-- **Check the documentation to make sure your implementation works as expected.** All developers have been in a position where they thought something worked a certain way, but in fact did not.
+- **Check the documentation to make sure your implementation works as expected.** All developers have been in a position where they _thought_ something worked a certain way, but in fact did not.
 Double-check all the available documentation for whichever tool or technique you're using so that you can eliminate that as a contributing factor to the current issue.